SKPVenkataSDeepthi/Data-AI-ML-Playground/Tanager Open Data Competition - Planet Pulse/README.md

 ## ⚡ Final Thought

-> “Data is powerful—but understanding it is where the real value lies.”
+> “Data is powerful, but understanding it is where the real value lies.”

 ---